Diving with Bali Scuba

 It sure is!
 There is something for everyone here in Bali.
 Beginner divers can visit more gentle sites such as Tulamben, Amed and Padang Bai.
 More advanced divers can visit sites with stronger currents like Nusa Penida or Tepekong.
 Many divers come back to Bali again and again because of the wide variety of dive sites.
 You can dive steel or wooden shipwrecks, vertical walls, gentle slopes, and lagoons.
 You can dive in sheltered bays or in wild currents.
 You can dive over pure white sand, volcanic black sand, rich coral beds or limestone reefs.
 Dive in sea grass, mangrove or wide open ocean sites.
 Whatever kind of diving you love, you can probably find it in Bali.

-What are the most popular dive spots in Bali?
+What are the popular dive locations around the island?

 Without doubt the two most popular places for diving are Tulamben and Nusa Penida.
 At Tulamben all levels of diver can enjoy the USAT Liberty WWII shipwreck.
 Guns still intact, the wreck is covered in coral and home to an amazing 400 species of reef fish.
 It’s not to be missed!
 Nusa Penida is more suitable for experienced divers because of the sometimes strong currents there.
 Nusa Penida’s most famous marine life are manta (found at Manta Point, obviously) and the huge sunfish (most commonly seen at Crystal Bay).